FAQ – Frequently Asked Questions

 Other important aspects are the weight of the bike, rider and cargo adding up to the system’s overall weight but also tire profile and pressure and seating position which influences wind resistance – they all are affecting battery life.

 Then there are environmental factors: The hillier the route and the stronger a head wind the more the motor has to work to overcome the additional resistance.
 Also the smoother the surface the less energy the pedelec uses.
-And many repeated stops and starts force the battery to consume more energy is required to propel the pedelec.
+And many repeated stops and starts force the battery to consume more energy to propel the pedelec.

 The ebike systems branch of BOSCH has developed a range assistant, featured on their web page, which takes into account all the factors mentioned above.
 On this page you can estimate the approximate range of your STEVENS pedelec.
 In addition to using the range assistant we also recommend to factor in some extra kilometers for safety to be prepared for spontaneous detours and, when possible, not only recharge your own battery but also that of your STEVENS pedelec.